MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

 Now that you've completed developing your application, it's time to back your app workspace with a dedicated capacity.

 > [!Important]
 > Dedicated capacity is required to move to production.
-If you're using [dynamic binding](embed-dynamic-binding.md), both workspaces (the one containing the report and the one containing the dataset) must be assigned to a capacity.
+All workspaces (the ones containing the reports or dashboards, and the ones containing the datasets) must be assigned to a capacity.

 ### Create a dedicated capacity